 Section 3(a) makes clear that a holder's interest is an interest in real property.
-The drafters recognize that some environmental enforcement agencies are not authorized by their enabling legislation to own an interest in real property after the environmental remediation is completed.
+Some environmental enforcement agencies are not authorized by their enabling legislation to own an interest in real property after the environmental remediation is completed.
 As a consequence, those agencies may not be entitled to serve as holders under the Act.
-In those cases where an agency wishes to be certain that a viable holder exists, it may cause a private entity to be created for this purpose, acting by contract in accordance with the agency's direction.
-The second sentence of Section 3(a) of the Act, however, makes clear that this indirect method of enforcement may be unnecessary, since an agency's right to enforce the covenant in accordance with its terms is not an interest in real property.
+In those cases where an agency wishes to be certain that a viable holder exists, a private entity may serve this purpose, acting, for example by contract, in accordance with the agency's direction.